Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 5.  **Relationship Boundaries:**
     * **Question Set:** "By default, this story avoids romantic/harem dynamics—NPCs show professional respect and platonic loyalty.
 Do you want to keep this default, or would you like romantic subplots available?"

+6. **Hidden Story Elements (Optional):**
+   * **Question Set:** "Does this story contain any secrets, plot twists, or reveals that should be hidden from the User until specific story moments?
+If yes, what is the secret, and when/how should it be revealed?"
+   * **Examples:**
+     - Mystery elements (whodunit, hidden identities)
+     - Premise secrets (the world isn't what it seems)
+     - Character secrets (ally has hidden agenda)
+     - Thematic reveals (story is actually about X, not Y)

 #### **STEP 2: THE CONSTRUCTION**
 Once you have the data, compile it into the **Story Engine Template**.
 * Use the **"STORY ENGINE TEMPLATE"** below as a template.